The default that most people operate with, is wrong:

 So your net loss, for building your own site, is likely way more than the 3K mentioned above, if you include soft costs and secondary costs.

-If you want to grow your consulting or coaching practice, and help more people and earn more money, you need to think and assess differently about your time, decisions, and investments.
+If you want to grow your consulting or coaching practice, and help more people and earn more money, you need to think differently about your time, decisions, and investments.

 Each time you can spend some money in order to save some time, you need to carefully consider how much money you’d be saving…

 And how much money you could make or generate in the time you save.